-The OWA is committed to helping the workplace insurance and the occupational health and safety system work for all the workers and employers they serve.
+In addition, the OWA is committed to working within the workplace insurance and the occupational health and safety system and with key stakeholders, by delivering excellent and professional claim representation to non-unionized Ontarians.

 AGENCY MANDATE

 The OWA is an independent, operational service agency reporting to the Minister of Labour, Training and Skills Development (MLTSD).
 Its employees are public servants.
 As such, the OWA supports and models the Ministry's vision, mission and principles.